Adolescent responses to depictions of mental health in Australian contemporary young adult fiction.

 This research takes a disability studies focus using a grounded theory method to analyse adolescent views of one Contemporary Young Adult text when studied as part of the English curriculum in the Year 10 classroom.
 The aim is to understand the adolescent response to mental health as depicted in the text, so that can then be considered for the use of others in the classroom context.

-After completing a Bachelor of Arts and Master of Arts (Interpretive Writing) via distance education through CSU, I was seeking to focus my research on the benefits of children's literature – in particular texts for adolescents, CSU offered the right mix of expertise to facilitate my interdisciplinary research – Dr Mark Macleod (children's and young adult literature); Dr Cate Thomas (Social Work, with a strong methodological grounding), and Dr Kasey Garrison (Information Studies and young adult literature).
+After completing a Bachelor of Arts and Master of Arts (Interpretive Writing) via distance education through Charles Sturt, I was seeking to focus my research on the benefits of children's literature – in particular texts for adolescents, Charles Sturt offered the right mix of expertise to facilitate my interdisciplinary research – Dr Mark Macleod (children's and young adult literature); Dr Cate Thomas (Social Work, with a strong methodological grounding), and Dr Kasey Garrison (Information Studies and young adult literature).